Team: Suzanne Choi, Zahin Ali, Jeffrey Chou, Angela Wang

 Storyboarding + Speed-dating

-We first gathered examples of existing healthcare products that matches the AI personality we have defined during personae development phase.
+Before making mocks, we first gathered examples of existing healthcare products that matches the AI personality we have defined during personae development phase.
 AI persona help us search and gather proper inspirational examples, color scheme, motion behaviors, and typeface choices.

 For our design system, we decided to portray friendliness and trustworthiness with blue accent color and sans serif typeface (aperçu pro).
 We named our project Ora for that it is short of "oral" .